WGBH/AAPB2/app/views/override/legal/tou.md

-1. This Site may now or in the future permit the submission of data, video, audio, images, textual content or other content submitted by you and other users (“User Generated Content”) and the hosting, sharing and/or publishing of such User Generated Content.
+1. This Site may now or in the future permit the submission of data, video, audio, images, textual content or other content submitted by you and other users ("User Generated Content") and the hosting, sharing and/or publishing of such User Generated Content.
 You understand that whether or not such User Generated Content is published, WGBH does not guarantee confidentiality with respect to any such User Generated Content.
 You acknowledge that User Generated